From BR Bullpen

 Late in the 2012 season, Escobar got himself in trouble when he was spotted playing with eyebalck in which was scrawled the phrase (in Spanish) "you are a ..." followed by a homophobic slur.
 Major League Baseball immediately announced that it was investigating the matter.
 Escobar explained that it was just a joke, but the Blue Jays handed a three-game suspension, with the blessing of Commissioner Bud Selig; he was also asked to undergo sensitivity training.
 He finished that season hitting only .253 with 22 doubles and 9 homers in 145 games.
 The Jays were concerned with his regressing production and his attitude, and on November 13th, he was one of the key players sent to the Miami Marlins in a blockbuster trade that saw the Jays acquire a package of high-priced veterans: SS Jose Reyes, Ps Mark Buehrle and Josh Johnson, C John Buck and IF/OF Emilio Bonifacio.
 Accompanying Escobar to Miami were fellow infielder Adeiny Hechavarria, P Henderson Alvarez, C Jeff Mathis and three minor league prospects.
 He didn't stay a Marlin long, however, as on December 4th, he was traded again, this time to the Tampa Bay Rays in return for a minor leaguer, Derek Dietrich.
 His guranteed two-year salary at $5 million per year had made him the highest-paid member of the Marlins, at a time when the team was busy reducing its payroll to a minimum, hence his quick departure was not unexpected, even if further confirmed the dismay of fans over the team's unwillingness to field a competitive team.

 Escobar took over as the starter at shortstop for the Rays in 2013, making 149 starts at the position while hitting .256 with 9 homers and 56 RBIs - numbers almost identical to those he had posted a year earlier in Toronto.
 The Rays made it to the postseason as one of two AL wild card teams, giving Yunel a chance to see some playoff action for the first time of his career.
 He went 1 for 4 with an RBI in the Rays' 4-0 win over the Cleveland Indians in the Wild Card Game on October 2nd.
 He then was his team's best hitter in its loss to the Boston Red Sox in the ALDS as he went 7 for 15 (.467) with a pair of doubles.
 He stayed on as the Rays' shortstop in 2014 and on April 22nd was involved in a funny incident in a game against the Minnesota Twins, as he struck out on a 4-2 count.
-Knowing something was wrong, the Rays had in fact asked for a video review before the strike three pitch, but the officials who reviewed the tape mistook a ball for a foul ball, letting the clearly erroneous count stand.
+Knowing something was wrong, the Rays had in fact asked for a video review before the strike three pitch, but the officials who reviewed the tape mistook a ball for a foul ball, letting the clearly erroneous count stand. he was hitting .253 after 113 games as the Rays' starting shortstop when rumors surfaced on August 24th that he had been placed on waivers and claimed by the Oakland Athletics, although manager Joe Maddon stated the next day that Yunel was still part of the team's future plans.

 Sources include 2006 Baseball Almanac and the 2010 Who's Who in Baseball